Have you ever been told something about writing or authorship and it completely derailed your faith in yourself when it comes to writing?

 It could be something else entirely.

-The key to making writing fun and exciting again is to find that root cause and troubleshoot it–which is something I teach you how to do in my new course, Storyteller Academy.
+The key to making writing fun and exciting again is to find that root cause and troubleshoot it.
+This is something I can help you do in my Storyteller Session Intensives (available inside my membership.)

 So this isn’t true either, but I do have a lot of thoughts on this subject.

 First of all, you do need to write regularly and consistently.
 Doing do keeps you in your creative flow and builds a habit for meeting deadlines with publishers.
 But it’s definitely not possible for all writers to write every day, and sometimes things do get in the way of our routine.

 What you should be doing instead is setting a regular writing schedule or routine that fits your unique lifestyle.
 You need to be able to balance your responsibilities with your writing and regard it with the dedication and professionalism as any other job–even if it feels like there’s no return on investment yet.
 That could mean writing for 6 solid hours every weekend, or dedicating 2 x nights a week to your writing.

 Did any of these myth debunkings help you?
 If so, share this article so that it can help another writer!